 S.ID.B.6 Represent data on two quantitative variables on a scatter plot, and describe how the variables are related.
+Note: See standards 8.SP.A.1-8.SP.A.3 for prior work with scatter plots and line of best fit.

 - a.
 Fit a function to the data; use functions fitted to data to solve problems in the context of the data.
 Use given functions or choose a function suggested by the context.
-Emphasis linear, quadratic, and exponentials models. - b.
-Informally assess the fit of a function by plotting and analyzing residuals. - c.
+Emphasize linear and exponential models. - b.
+Informally assess the fit of a linear function by plotting and analyzing residuals. - c.
 Fit a linear function for a scatter plot that suggests a linear association.

-S.ID.C Interpret linear models.
+Interpret linear models.